 A product recall might be a manufacturer’s worst nightmare, but there are steps you can to take to survive, says risk control expert Stan Brubaker, product director of the general liability and manufacturing technology risk control technical services group at Liberty Mutual Insurance.
 Follow along to learn the two critical steps to surviving a recall.

-- Practice.
-Brubaker and other experts also strongly advise every company to do mock recalls – a simulation that ensures that all of the elements of your response plan are functioning.
-When it comes to testing, says Brubaker, “If you’ve never had a recall before, I would recommend a minimum of once a year to revisit things to make sure everything is working.”
-He adds that any time you get a new supply chain player “you should involve them in that recall method so you’re sure that goods or ingredients are traceable – as much as possible from start to finish.”
+To prepare, companies should do mock recalls – a simulation that ensures that all of the elements of the response plan are functioning.
+Consider testing at a minimum once a year to revisit things to make sure everything is working.
+And any time you get a new supply chain player, involve them in that recall method so you’re sure that goods or ingredients are traceable – as much as possible from start to finish.

 Responding to a recall in a timely manner is key – but announcing culpability should wait until a thorough investigation has been conducted.
 “You have to be very careful that you’ve got the appropriate data before you respond off-the-cuff,” Brubaker cautions.
 “You might have an incident that looks like it allegedly involves your product, but you really need to validate that first.”
 Here are few things to consider, after the crisis has materialized:

 Product recalls can be messy and expensive but, if planned for and handled properly, they can actually instill even more trust in your brand.
-Another famous case in point: despite Samsung’s problems with its Note 7 batteries bursting into flames, the company’s efforts to openly identify the cause of the problem – including the release of a detailed report of their investigation – led to a rebound in consumer confidence in the brand.
-In fact, even non-Samsung customers reported that they would consider buying a Samsung phone in 2017, up 15 percent since the 2016 recall.
 Bottom line?
 Don’t wait for a recall to happen before you start preparing.
 A recall is never good news – but performed well and expediently, it doesn’t have to cause permanent damage.

 This website is general in nature, and is provided as a courtesy to you.
 Information is accurate to the best of Liberty Mutual’s knowledge, but companies and individuals should not rely on it to prevent and mitigate all risks as an explanation of coverage or benefits under an insurance policy.
 Consult your professional advisor regarding your particular facts and circumstance.
 By citing external authorities or linking to other websites, Liberty Mutual is not endorsing them.